Through data wrangling, we have seen basic pre-processing methods to make the data in usable form. So just think, what should be our next step..?

 - Mode: Maximum occurring data points

-- Variance: It tells about how much data is spread around a feature.
+- Variance: It helps in finding the data spread around a feature.

-Correlation infers about connection between two or more than two data points or features.
+Correlation infers the connection between two or more two data points or features.

 Note: Correlation just informs about the connection between two variables, it does not infer root-cause relationship.